 In the Footsteps of Nonni

-The author Jón Sveinsson – Nonni was born in the beautiful area of Eyjafjörður: He spent his early childhood days growing up at Möðruvellir, his birthplace and later in Akureyri.
-At the age of 12, he was given the opportunity to study abroad in France and so his travel adventures to Europe began.
+The author Jón Sveinsson – Nonni was born in the beautiful area of Eyjafjörður.
+He spent his early childhood days growing up at Möðruvellir, his birthplace, and later in Akureyri.
+At the age of 12, he was given the opportunity to study abroad in France and so his travel adventures in Europe began.
 You will visit the places where Nonni and his younger brother Manni used to play as young boys.